quicwg/base-drafts/draft-ietf-quic-transport.md

 {{fc-credit}}

-Similarly, to limit concurrency within a connection, a QUIC endpoint controls the maximum number of streams that its peer can initiate at any time, as described in {{controlling-concurrency}}.
+Similarly, to limit concurrency within a connection, a QUIC endpoint controls the maximum cumulative number of streams that its peer can initiate, as described in {{controlling-concurrency}}.

 Data sent in CRYPTO frames is not flow controlled in the same way as stream